stuartpittaway/diyBMSv4/README.md

 THIS REPOSITORY CONTAINS THE HARDWARE FOR THE SYSTEM

 # Videos on how to use and build

 [YouTube playlist](https://youtube.com/playlist?list=PLHhwQCDPuRcZW3u0jJucsiCCsUbNbMy-c) for DIYBMS videos

 [Building & ordering the PCB from JLCPCB](https://youtu.be/E1OS0ZOmOT8)

+If you order a PCB, please use my affiliate link to help support this project [JLCPCB](https://jlcpcb.com/RSZ)

 # Support